AgID/peppol.agid.gov.it/en/_posts/news/2023-06-21-peppol-may-release-2023-en.md

  - BIS Order Only, BIS Ordering – Section 6.16.
 Delivery has been integrated with a description of the method for indicating the priority required by the Buyer for delivery;
  - BIS Order Only, BIS Ordering – Examples have been updated according to syntax changes.

+**Syntax changes**
+- Order Only
+    - Added cac:CatalogueReference – Catalogue Reference as an optional header-level structure;
+    - Added cbc:ShippingPriorityLevelCode - Requested shipping priority as an optional field of the cac:Shipment structure;
+    - Added cbc:StartTime – Start time and cbc:EndTime – End time as optional fields of the cac:RequestedDeliveryPeriod line-level structure;
+    - Added cac:ManufacturersItemIdentification – Producer item identification as an optional line-level structure.
+- Ordering
+    - Added cbc:StartTime – Start time and cbc:EndTime – End time as optional fields of the cac:PromisedDeliveryPeriod line-level structure.